ozwillo/ozwillo-datacore/README.md

 Using it from a client business application
 -------------------------------------------

 Use the JSON/HTTP client of your own business application's platform and / or of your choice to call the DatacoreApi server using REST JSON/HTTP calls.
+Learn about all available operations and their parameters in the API documentation below the playground at [http://localhost:8080/dc-ui/index.html](http://localhost:8080/dc-ui/index.html), in the dedicated detailed panels such as the one that opens when clicking on [http://localhost:8080/dc-ui/index.html#!/dc/findDataInType_get_2](http://localhost:8080/dc-ui/index.html#!/dc/findDataInType_get_2).

 Here are such clients that might help you :

 - A **Java proxy-like cached client built on the CXF service engine** is provided by the oasis-datacore-rest-cxf subproject.
 Use it by [loading its Spring](https://github.com/pole-numerique/oasis-datacore/blob/master/oasis-datacore-rest-cxf/src/main/resources/oasis-datacore-rest-client-context.xml) and injecting DatacoreCachedClient using ```@Autowired private DatacoreCachedClient datacoreApi;``` like done in [this test](https://github.com/pole-numerique/oasis-datacore/blob/master/oasis-datacore-rest-cxf/src/test/java/org/oasis/datacore/rest/api/client/DatacoreApiCXFClientTest.java).